Skip to content

 Storage

-Stratal provides a StorageModule for file operations with S3-compatible storage providers.
+Stratal provides a StorageModule for file operations backed by native Cloudflare R2 through Worker bindings.
 It supports multiple disk configurations, chunked uploads, presigned URLs, and path template variables.
-It works with any S3-compatible service, including Cloudflare R2, AWS S3, and MinIO.
+Each disk maps to an R2 bucket binding declared in your wrangler.jsonc.

 import { Module } from 'stratal/module'